shenlu89/amazing-endemic-species/README.md

 - **ONLY** accept `JPG` images with `150x150` px.
 - Ensure your photo features one species with good quality and easily identifiable

-If you experience bugs, feel free to open an [issue]().
-If you would like to implement a new feature or bug fix, please follow the steps outlined in the [contribution guide](#contributing-guidelines).

 ## Support

 Give a ⭐️ if this project helped you!